LuanaNalon/RainyShinyCloudy/README.md

 ## Usage

 1 - Create an account on [OpenWeather](https://openweathermap.org/api)

 2 - In the Constants.swift file, replace MY_API_KEY with your OpenWeather API_KEY

 ## Instalation

-1 - Install [brew](https://docs.brew.sh/Installation) if you have not already installed it.
+1 - Install [brew](https://docs.brew.sh/Installation) if you have not already installed it

 2 - At the terminal run:
 ```bash
 brew install cocoapods